Farah86/Credit_Risk_Analysis/README.md

 # Results:
 --------------------------------------------------

-Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.after  employ different techniques to train and evaluate models with unbalanced classes we got this results:
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.after  employ different techniques to train and evaluate models with unbalanced classes we got this results for the high risk loans:

 Technique | Accuracy| Precision |Recall (Sensitivity)| F1 Score|
 --- | --- | --- | --- |--- |